Eating healthy on a budget can be tricky but meal planning helps immensely – enjoy these cheap dinner ideas to get you started!

-You need to stay organized and really commit to grocery shopping on a budget and that involves planning out easy, quick recipes that don't use a ton of fancy, expensive ingredients.
+You need to stay organized and that involves planning out easy, quick recipes that don't use a ton of fancy, expensive ingredients.

 It's super easy to write out a meal plan if you can commit to doing it on a certain day of the week.
 I always do mine on Sundays; I sit down and take a look at my social calendar and then plan the recipes I'm going to make accordingly.

-If you want to plan out your meals like I do, you can download my FREE WEEKLY MEAL PLANNER HERE (along with a grocery list and other meal prep resources) to keep yourself organized!
+If you want to plan out your meals like I do, you can join my 5-Day Meal Prep Challenge to download my free weekly meal planner, along with a grocery list and other meal prep resources to keep yourself organized!

 It's also helpful to take a look through your fridge to see what you already have on hand so you don't buy double what you need or don't use up what's going to go bad.